Ethics in Psychiatric Rehabilitation

 There are recommended readings but no required texts for this course.

-After participating in the online course, send the final ethical dilemma assignment and online seminar evaluation form to:
+After participating in the online course, if you would like a Certificate of Participation, you will need to send the final ethical dilemma assignment and online seminar evaluation form to:

 Boston University, Center for Psychiatric Rehabilitation